seriousben/seriousben.com/content/posts/2020-02-exploring-the-proxy-protocol/index.md

 > to limit the performance impact caused by the processing of the transported
 > information.

 To explain it in my own words.
 The goal of the PROXY protocol is to allow TCP "dumb proxies", proxies operating at the transport layer (layer 4 of the [OSI model][osi]), to inject data about the original source and destination addresses to their upstream servers without knowledge of the underlying protocol.
 The PROXY protocol is designed to support any application layer protocol like FTP, SMTP, IMAP, MySQL Protocol, and other protocols built on top of TCP or UDP.
-As can be seen with this extensive list of protocols, it enables a given proxy implementing adding the PROXY protocol header to a request to expose data on the original client without knowing anything about the the protocol being proxied and therefore being more lightweight and not having to evolve to follow additions to higher level protocols like having to know about [`X-Forwarded-For`][x-forwarded-for] and its replacement [the `Forwarded` header][forwarded] for HTTP.
+As can be seen with this extensive list of protocols, it enables a given proxy implementing adding the PROXY protocol header to a request to expose data on the original client without knowing anything about the protocol being proxied and therefore being more lightweight and not having to evolve to follow additions to higher level protocols like having to know about [`X-Forwarded-For`][x-forwarded-for] and its replacement [the `Forwarded` header][forwarded] for HTTP.

 {{< figure src="before-after.svg" alt="With vs Without PROXY protocol" class="large-figure" >}}